Hans Martin Sutermeister: Early years

-Hans Martin was born to Freidrich Sutermeister (1873-1934) and Maria Hunziker (1875-1947).
+Hans Martin was born to Friedrich Sutermeister (1873-1934) and Maria Hunziker (1875-1947).
 His brothers include the writer Peter and composer Heinrich.
 His grandfather was the folklorist Otto Sutermeister.
 A minister's son, Hans Martin studied theology in Germany, changing to medicine at University of Basel just before completing his degree.
 After his promotion with his uncle Hans Hunziker in 1941, Sutermeister published, under the pseudonym “Hans Moehrlen” (following the surname of his great-grandfather Christophe Moehrlen), an autobiographical novella about his life as a bachelor.
 The novella describes his philosophical change of direction towards a monist view of love and happiness, inspired by natural science; remarkably is its heartedness in times of war.
 In the following years, Sutermeister published a series on neopositivist medical thought.
 He was especially interested in psychosomatic medicine and music psychology.
 For example, according to him, “swing music is restful” because the brain becomes fatigued when it is worked too hard, as in acquiring knowledge of new facts.
 Both students and business men can benefit by such music … the best way to rest the brain after such fatigue is to “regress” to more basic or primitive forms of thought and feeling.

 During World War II, he worked for the United Nations Relief and Rehabilitation Administration in Germany, Poland and Czechoslovakia, as well as a physician at the Swiss border.
 After the war he wrote for medical journals and was an instructor in psychophysiology at the Volkshochschule (Folk high school) in Bern.
 In 1945, he opened his first a family medical practice in Bern.

 In order to get a venia legendi in History of Medicine and Medical Psychology (Psychosomatics), Sutermeister successively deposited, at the beginning of the 1950s, three post-doctoral theses at the Medical Faculty of the University of Berne: